mgechev/angularjs-in-patterns/README.md

 ![Interpreter](./images/interpreter.png "Fig. 6")

-Inside its `$parse` service, AngularJS has its own interpreter of a DSL.
+Behind its `$parse` service, AngularJS provides its own implementation of interpreter of a DSL (Domain Specific Language).
 The used DSL is simplified and modified version of JavaScript.
 The main differences between the JavaScript expressions and AngularJS expressions that AngularJS expressions:

 - may contain filters with UNIX like pipe syntax